KCAmine/guideFarm/docs/farming/ferrite.md

 - Press Antimatter keybind
 - Press Medtower keybind

-> TODO : AJOUTER LA VIDEO DE LA MED TOWER ANI
+> TODO : ADD NOVA MED TOWER PLACEMENT PROCEDURE GIF

 :::tip
 For  [Nekros Rage](../builds/nekrososSp.md#rage) can use “Rage” (Helminth) on certain textures that the game considers transparent, which is useful for boosting enemies without having direct line of sight on them